galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 ARCs are a part of your Research Data Management (RDM) strategy, and are aimed specifically at plant research data.
 ARCs are an [RO-crates](https://www.researchobject.org/ro-crate/) implementation developed by [DataPLANT (NFDI4Plants)](https://www.nfdi4plants.org/).
-ARCs allow you to bundle and annotate your reseach data in a standardized and [FAIR](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable) manner.
+ARCs allow you to bundle and annotate your research data in a standardized and [FAIR](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable) manner.

 ![ARC concept showing bundling of experimental data, computation, and annotations](images/arcs-intro.png)